ChrstphrHll/npc_gen/students/Gina Grandius.md

 ---
 # Gina Grandius
 ### Description
-- Tiefling Monk from Aldercrown Empire
+- Tiefling Monk from Beleriand
 - 3rd year Exploration student in Alderden
 - long straight brunette hair that's wild, Violet Red eyes, and Yellow skin
 - Is Absentminded and Libidinous, and has Endurance as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes